macoscope/MCSCollectionUtility/README.md

 Enumerates through elements of the receiving set and evaluates specified block for each of them.

-    - (NSArray *)mcs_sorted:(NSComparator)block;
+    - (NSArray *)mcs_sort:(NSComparator)block;

-Returns a new set containing elements of the receiving set ordered using specified block.
+Returns a new array containing elements of the receiving set ordered using specified block.

     - (NSSet *)mcs_where:(BOOL(^)(id object))block;